johnwargo/pi-remind-hd/readme.md

 The project uses a network connected Raspberry Pi and a [Pimoroni Unicorn HAT HD](https://shop.pimoroni.com/products/unicorn-hat-hd) to display the reminder.
 The project was originally build using the Pimoroni Unicorn HAT and published in Make Magazine (makezine.com): [Get a Flashing Meeting Reminder with a Raspberry Pi](http://makezine.com/projects/get-a-flashing-meeting-reminder-with-a-raspberry-pi/).
 For this version, I upgraded the Unicorn HAT to the High Definition (HD) version which will allow me to display much cleaner and more interesting color patterns.
 The HD version of the Unicorn HAT delivers 256 LEDs vs the original Unicorn HAT's 64 LEDs.

+One of the things I wanted to do in the original project was display the meeting description/subject on the Unicorn HAT.
+I could have done it, but because of the low pixel resolution of the Unicorn HAT, it would have looked clunky.
+The Unicorn HAT HD has a higher pixel resolution, so I've added the feature to this version.

 ## Alerts

 The Pi will connect to Google Calendar and check every minute for upcoming appointments then flash the LEDs for following alerts: